lyonbros/composer.js/docs/router.md

 ### bind_links :: function(options)

-This function uses event delegation to bind an event to the window `document` that listens for clicks on &lt;a&gt; tags.
+This function makes all links in your app behave as pushState links that change the browser's URL without actually reloading the page. `bind_links` uses event delegation to bind an event to the window `document` that listens for clicks on &lt;a&gt; tags.
 When it detects a click, it routes the `href` of the element via `History.pushState`.
 This lets you write your links in your app as normal links like you would in a static app, but then use pushState to change pages.

+`options` can contain the following items:

+- `do_state_change` - A function that takes one argument (the &lt;a&gt; tag
+element that was clicked) that if it returns `false`, will cancel the route and let the browser perform the default action.
+- `filter_trailing_slash` - If true, will remove trailing slashes from &lt;a&gt;
+tags before routing on their `href` attribute.
+Note that this doesn't affect the element itself, just the URL after it's pulled from the element.
+- `global_state` - Any object that is used as the `state` value in the pushState call.
+- `selector` - Use a specific selector when binding to links.
+Note that the selector can be *anything*, not just links.
+So "ul.trees li" would bind to any &lt;li&gt; within &lt;ul class="trees"&gt; tag.
+- `exclude_class` - A classname used to exclude specific links from pushState navigation.
+So a value of "nolink" would exclude any &lt;a class="nolink"&gt;
+elements from being bound.

-`bind_links` has a few criteria it must meet before triggering a `History.pushState`:
+`bind_links` has a few criteria it must meet before triggering a route/`History.pushState`:

 - Control/Shift/Alt keys must *not* be pressed, otherwise the browser is allowed to do its default action (open a new tab, for instance).